 - Does mold affect my health?

 Most molds do not harm healthy people.
 But people who have allergies or asthma may be more sensitive to mold.
 Sensitive people may experience skin rash, runny nose, eye irritation, cough, nasal congestion, aggravation of asthma, or difficulty breathing.
-People with an immune suppression or underlying lung disease, may be at increased risk for
+People with an immune suppression or underlying lung disease, may be at increased risk for infections from molds.

 - What makes molds grow in my home?